What is Methamphetamine?

 - Many users become physically run down, which leaves them susceptible to a wide range of illnesses.

-- Mixing speed with other drugs, particularly other stimulants, can increase the risk of adverse reactions.
+- Mixing methamphetamine with other drugs increases the risk of adverse reactions.

 - Methamphetamine is illegal.
 Possession can result in long prison terms.